metabase/metabase/docs/users-guide/expressions.md

 Some things to keep in mind about filter expressions and conditionals:

-- Filter expressions are different in that they must return a Boolean value (something that's true or false).
-E.g., you could write `[Subtotal] + [Tax] < 100`, but not just `[Subtotal] + [Tax]`.
+- Filter expressions are different in that they must return a Boolean value (something that's either true or false).
+For example, you could write `[Subtotal] + [Tax] < 100`, but not just `[Subtotal] + [Tax]`.
 - You can use functions inside of the conditional portion of the `Countif` and `Sumif` aggregations, like so: `countif( round([Subtotal]) > 100 OR floor([Tax]) < 10 )`.

 ## Working with dates in filter expressions

 If you want to work with dates in your filter expressions, the dates need to follow the format, `"YYYY-MM-DD"` — i.e., four characters for the year, two for the month, and two for the day, enclosed in quotes `"` and separated by dashes `-`.

 Example: